MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Remove-MgBetaGroupTeamScheduleTimeOffReason.md

 Every team must include at least one timeOffReason.
 This method does not remove the specified timeOffReason instance. timeOffItem instances that have been assigned this reason remain assigned to this reason.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Remove-MgGroupTeamScheduleTimeOffReason](/powershell/module/Microsoft.Graph.Teams/Remove-MgGroupTeamScheduleTimeOffReason?view=graph-powershell-1.0)

 ## SYNTAX